XP-Pen Artist 13 (2nd Gen) vs. HUION Kamvas 13 (Gen 3)

 With two customizable buttons, the pen is open to your design shortcut habits.
 This enhances efficiency, creativity, and a faster work rate.

+For those long working hours, the PW517 is made with non-slip rubber for a comfortable, fatigue-free experience.
 The pen holder provides you with a nice display of your pen, giving you that office feel in your workspace.

 When you purchase the Huion Kamvas 13, you are offered 10 additional pen nibs for use in case the original gets worn out.